Ame-ui/rotary-number-picker/README.md

 ```

 ## Parameters
-- circleDiameter: Diameter of the picker wheel.
+- circleDiameter: Diameter of the picker wheel (required).
 - numberCircleColor: Color of the circles of each number.
 - selectedNumberCircleColor: Color of the circle of the selected number.
 - numberTextStyle: Text style of the normal numbers text.